 Q: Do I need a business plan to show a buyer?

-* Service area–where you are going to do it
+- Service area–where you are going to conduct business (physical or virtual)

 Q: Why is due diligence necessary for sellers?

-As critical as it is for a buyer to do their homework, so should you, the seller.
+A: As critical as it is for a buyer to do their homework, so should sellers.
 You may want to pre-qualify a buyer before you give them specific information about the company.
-And if you want confidentiality, the fewer people that know the better.
-Due diligence ensures they have the financial ability to buy the business and, particularly if you are going to help finance the business, ensures they have the expertise to successfully run the business.
+And if you want confidentiality, the fewer people involved, the better.
+Due diligence ensures that buyers have the financial ability to purchase the business and, particularly if you are going to help finance the sale, that they have the expertise to successfully run the business.

 Still have questions?
 Just ask!
 Contact us today.